 Credit risk is the risk of loss that arises from a counterparty failing to meet their contractual commitment in full or on time or from losses arising from the change in value of a financial instrument as a result of changes in the credit risk of that instrument.
 Cash and liquid assets, accounts receivable and investments are subject to credit risk in the event of non-performance by the counter-parties.
 The maximum exposure is equivalent to their carrying amount.
 No collateral exists for any of the investments held by the Company.
-There are no financial assets past due but not impaired at reporting date (30 June 2019: Nil).
-There are no impaired assets at reporting date (30 June 2019: nil).
-Cash and cash equivalents are held with Kiwibank, which has a Standard and Poor's credit rating of A (Outlook stable) (2019: A (Outlook positive)) or BNZ which has a Standard and Poor's credit rating of AA- (2019: AA-).
-Directly held investments that are managed by KWILP as investment manager, have a minimum Standard and Poor's credit rating of A- in accordance with the requirements of the Company's Statement of Investment Policy and Objectives ("SIPO").
+There are no financial assets past due but not impaired at reporting date (30 June 2020: Nil).
+There are no impaired assets at reporting date (30 June 2020: nil).
+Cash and cash equivalents are held with Kiwibank, which has a Fitch credit rating of AA (2020: AA) and BNZ, which has a Standard and Poor's credit rating of AA- (2020: AA-).
+Directly held investments that are managed by KWILP as investment manager have a minimum Standard and Poor's credit rating of A- in accordance with the requirements of the Company's Statement of Investment Policy and Objectives ("SIPO").